Federal Work-Study Program

 2 Accepting Work-Study

-To determine if you have been awarded work-study, log into your Bobcat Web Account to view your awards.
-If you see 'Federal Work-Study' as part of your award, you are
+To determine if you have been offered work-study, log into your Bobcat Web Account to view your offers.
+If you see 'Federal Work-Study' as part of your offer, you are

 eligible to apply for work-study positions.
 Be sure to accept the funding if you are